Blatke/NormalMask-Multi.shader/README.md

 Intensity that the detail normal map exerts influence.
 ### Normal Mask 1
 #### Normal Map Mask 1
-An RGB texture on which the parts with the values in the red, green or blue channels repectively indicates what corresponding parts of the NORMAL map (not the detail normal map) to show.
+An RGB texture on which the parts with the values in the red, green or blue channels repectively indicates what corresponding parts of the NORMAL map (NOT the detail normal map) to show.

 Like the texture below used as a normal mask: